ErkMurIndustries/ErkMurIndustries.github.io/_posts/how-it-works/microphones/2023-05-27-microphones.md

 ---
+title: "What is a Microphone?"
-title: "How it Works: Microphones"
+series: "How It Works: Microphones"
-series: How It Works
-subheader: Microphones
 excerpt: |
     This series is from an old college paper.
     I've broken it down as a design proof.